What is water birth?

 What are my pain relief options if I choose to have a water birth?

 For many people in labour, being in a pool of deep, warm water provides adequate pain relief.

 - relaxation and breathing techniques

 - nitrous oxide (where available)

 Due to safety concerns, you cannot have medical forms of pain relief such as epidural or opioid analgesics when you are in the water.
 These medications can make it difficult or impossible for you to get out of the tub if you need or want to.

 What does the research say about water birth safety?

 Water birth is nothing new; it has been practiced around the world throughout history.
 There is a growing body of research that supports its’ safety.
-The most recent study was conducted in Alberta, comparing the outcomes of water births with non-water births between 2014 and 2017.
+A 2022 systematic review including 36 studies and over 157,000 birthing people found clear benefits resulting from water immersion during labour and/or birth.
 All of the research to date tells us that there appears to be no increased risk to you or your baby if you have a water birth[i].